ssathya/WebAPIAngular/Readme.md

 ----------

-When building an application that involves Personally Identifiable Information (PII) it is normal practice to build a layered application.
+When building an application that involves Personally Identifiable Information (PII) it is normal practice to build a layered solution.
 The planned
 approach:

 -   Use an external vendor to authenticate users.

--   The front-end will use the token (JWT) that is provided by authentication system while requesting data from API server.
+-   The front-end will use the token (JWT) that is provided by authentication system for requesting data from API server.

--   Backend system will evaluate the token with the authentication provider and provide data that is owned by the authenticated user.
+-   Backend system evaluates the token with the authentication provider and provide only the data that is owned by the authenticated user.

 -   Backend system will not store information extracted from JWT and his/her's belongings on the same resource.